Resources & publications

 This animation showcases one of the data uses that we mapped on Living With Data, BBC Own It.
 Own It is a free app designed by the BBC to support, help and advise children when they use their phones to chat and explore the online world, without adult supervision.
 Check out the animation to understand what Own It does with users’ data, and then tell us what you think of it.
 It was supported by the Festival of Social Science at the University of Sheffield and produced in November 2021.

-Living With Data literature review
+Living With Data survey results, June 2021

 Many of us are currently facing challenges as we seek to carry out qualitative research which addresses inequalities under socially distanced conditions.
 Lots of people are thinking creatively about how to overcome these challenges, and we’re aware of a number of events, webinars and discussions on this topic that have taken place.

 Working with colleagues from the Digital Society Network at the University of Sheffield, in the summer of 2020, we sought to gather together resources on this topic (including recordings of webinars, if available).
-Our aim was to include general resources about doing qualitative research in socially distant times, but we are especially interested in resources relating to inequalities research, covering, for example, researching with marginalised, minoritised or hard-to-reach groups and communities, or facilitating qualitative research with diverse groups (including diversity in groups).
+Our aim was to include general resources about doing qualitative research in socially distant times, but we are especially interested in resources relating to inequalities research, covering, for example, researching with marginalised, minoritised or seldom heard groups and communities, or facilitating qualitative research with diverse groups (including diversity in groups).